 We could be subject to expropriation or nationalization of our assets and government interference with our business in certain countries in which we operate.

-We face a risk of expropriation or nationalization of our assets and government interference with our business in several of the countries in which we do business.
-These risks are particularly acute in Venezuela.
+We face a risk of expropriation or nationalization of our assets and government interference with our business in some of the countries in which we do business.
 The current Venezuelan government has promoted a model of increased state participation in the economy through welfare programs, exchange and price controls and the promotion of state-owned companies.
-We can provide no assurance that Company-operated or franchised restaurants will not be threatened with expropriation and that our operations will not be transformed into state-owned enterprises.
+Although the Venezuelan government has not carried out expropriations in some years, in recent years the risk of expropriation by municipalities of land considered to be excess property (which consists of land owned by the Company on which no restaurants are currently in operation) has increased.
+We cannot provide assurance that Company-operated or franchised restaurants will not be threatened with expropriation, either at a national or a municipal level, and that our operations will not be transformed into state-owned enterprises.
 In addition, the Venezuelan government may pass laws, rules or regulations which may directly or indirectly interfere with our ability to operate our business in Venezuela which could result in a material breach of the MFAs, in particular if we are unable to comply with McDonald’s operations system and standards.
 A material breach of the MFAs would trigger McDonald’s option to acquire our non-public shares or our interests in Venezuela.
-See “—Risks Related to Our Business and Operations—McDonald’s has the right to acquire all or portions of our business upon the occurrence of certain events and, in the case of a material breach of the MFAs, may acquire our non-public shares or our interests in one or more Territories at 80% of their fair market value.”
+See “—Risks Related to Our Business and Operations—McDonald’s has the right to acquire control of all or portions of our business upon the occurrence of certain events and, in the case of a material breach of the MFAs, may terminate such MFA or acquire our non-public shares or our interests in one or more Territories at 80% of their fair market value.”

 Non-compliance with anti-terrorism and anti-corruption regulations could harm our reputation and have an adverse effect on our business, results of operations and financial condition.